Optimal control of semi-Markov processes with a backward stochastic differential equations approach: Nonlinear variant of Kolmogorov equation

-In the right hand side, the first integral term tends to zero by monotone convergence.
-Since $f^n$ is a truncation of $f$, it satisfies the Lipschitz condition \eqref{f_inequality} with the same constants $L$, $L'$, independent of $n$; therefore the second integral can be estimated by
+The first integral term in the right-hand side tends to zero by monotone convergence.
+At this point, we notice that $f^n$ is a truncation of $f$, and therefore it satisfies the Lipschitz condition \eqref{f_inequality} with the same constants $L$, $L'$, independent of $n$.
+This yields the following estimate for the second integral:

 which tends to zero, again by \eqref{convergence}.
-So for a subsequence (still denoted $v^{n}$) we have,
+Considering a subsequence (still denoted $v^{n}$) we get,